fgregg/chi-biz/data/README.md

 # Annual Taxpayer Location Address List
 Source: http://www.revenue.state.il.us/LocalGovernment/Overview/RetailersVerification/locationlist.htm

 In Illinois, retailer's receipts are taxed (occupation tax).
 They pay those taxes by collecting the sales tax paid by purchases (use tax).
-This list should include all the businesses locations that paid the state collected use tax from buyers and paid occupation tax to Illinois in 2014.
+This list should include all the businesses locations that collected use tax from buyers and paid occupation tax to Illinois in 2014.
 That should include all businesses that sold goods subject to tax.
 This means that businesses that only provide services will not appear in this list, for example barbers, lawyers, and lawn care services.
+Services businesses are not completely excluded, if tangible goods are transferred, those goods are taxable.
+For example, in installing a boiler, the installation service would not taxed but the boiler would be.

 Reference: http://www.revenue.state.il.us/businesses/taxinformation/sales/rot.htm